Azemoytin/cs81-module3a-github/REFLECTION.md

 What I learned?

-Using github is super covenient for developers because it tracks everything the developer is doing, plus gitbut is quite easy to learn and use.
+Using github is super covenient for developers because it tracks everything the developer is doing, plus github is quite easy to learn and use.

 Most confusing or frustating thing?

-The most frustrating thing is making sure that everything is working and having to go back and forth to make sure it works.
+The most frustrating thing is making sure that everything is working and having to go back and forth to make sure it does work.

 Why do developers use Git?